-Food and Nutrition is the study of food in the context of food science, nutrition, and food technologies.
+Food & Nutrition is the study of food in the context of food science, nutrition and food technologies.
 Students explore the chemical and functional properties of nutrients to create food solutions that maintain the beneficial nutritive values.
 This knowledge is fundamental for continued development of a safe and sustainable food system that can produce high quality, nutritious solutions with an extended shelf life.
 The food system includes the sectors of production, processing, distribution, consumption, research and development.
-Waste management, sustainability and food protection are overarching concepts that have an impact on all sectors of the food system.
-Students will actively engage in a food and nutrition problem solving process to create food solutions that contribute positively to preferred personal, social, ethical, economic, environmental, legal, sustainable and technological futures.
+Waste management, sustainability and food protection are overarching principles that have an impact on all sectors of the food system.
+Students will actively engage in a food and nutrition problem-solving process to create food solutions that contribute positively to preferred personal, social, ethical, economic, environmental, legal, sustainable and technological futures.

-Food and Nutrition is a developmental course of study.
-In Unit 1, students develop an understanding of the chemical and functional properties of vitamins, minerals and protein, as well as food safety, spoilage and preservation.
+Food & Nutrition is a developmental course of study.
+In Unit 1, students develop an understanding of the chemical and functional properties of vitamins, minerals and protein-based food, as well as sensory profiling, food safety, spoilage and preservation.
 In Unit 2, students explore consumer food drivers, sensory profiling, labelling and food safety, and the development of food formulations.
-In Unit 3, students develop knowledge about the chemical, functional and sensory properties of carbohydrate and fat, and food safety, food preservation techniques and spoilage.
-In Unit 4, students develop an awareness of the interdisciplinary nature of food science, nutrition and technologies in relation to solving food and nutrition problems and improving safety, nutrition, convenience, transparency and accessibility for the consumer, as well as considering the wider impacts and implications of the solution.
-Using a problem-based learning approach, students learn to apply their food science, nutrition and technologies knowledge to solve real-world food and nutrition problems.
-This includes: exploring problems; developing ideas; generating, communicating and testing solutions; and evaluating the process and solutions.
-Students will integrate and use new and existing knowledge to make decisions and solve problems through investigation, experimentation and analysis.
+In Unit 3, students develop knowledge about the chemical, functional and sensory properties of carbohydrate- and fat-based food, and food safety, food preservation techniques and spoilage.
+In Unit 4, students focus on the investigation of problems for nutrition consumer markets and develop solutions for these while improving safety, nutrition, transparency and accessibility, as well as considering the wider impacts and implications of solutions.

 Food and Nutrition is a General subject suited to students who are interested in pathways beyond school that lead to further education, training and employment.
-A course of study in Food and Nutrition can establish a basis for further education and employment in the fields of science, technology, engineering and health
+A course of study in Food and Nutrition can establish a basis for further education and employment in science, technology, engineering and health.

-- By the conclusion of the course of study, students will: - recognise and describe food technology facts and principles - explain food technology ideas and problems - analyse problems, information and data - determine solution requirements and criteria - synthesise information and data to develop ideas for solutions - generate solutions to provide data to determine the feasibility of the solution - evaluate and refine ideas and solutions to make justified recommendations for enhancement - make decisions about and use mode- appropriate features, language and conventions for particular purposes and contexts
+- recognise and describe food and nutrition facts and principles. - explain food and nutrition ideas and problems. - analyse problems, information and data - determine solution requirements and criteria - synthesise information and data - generate solutions to provide data to determine the feasibility of the solution. - evaluate and refine ideas and solutions to make justified recommendations for enhancement. - make decisions about and use mode-appropriate features, language and conventions for particular purposes and contexts

-Unit 1 Unit 2 Unit 3 Unit 4 Food science of vitamins, minerals and protein Food drivers and emerging trends Food science of carbohydrate and fat Food solution development for nutrition consumer markets Topic 1: Introduction to the food system Topic 2: Vitamins and minerals Topic 3: Protein Topic 4: Developing food solutions Topic 1: Consumer food drivers Topic 2: Sensory profiling Topic 3: Labelling and food safety Topic 4: Food formulation for consumer markets Topic 1: The food system Topic 2: Carbohydrate Topic 3: Fat Topic 4: Developing food solutions Topic 1: Formulation and reformulation for nutrition consumer markets Topic 2: Food development process
+Unit 1 Unit 2 Unit 3 Unit 4 Food science of vitamins, minerals and protein Food drivers and emerging trends Food science of carbohydrate and fat Food solution development for nutrition consumer markets Topic 1: Introduction to the food system Topic 2: Vitamins and minerals Topic 3: Protein Topic 1: Consumer food drivers Topic 2: Sensory profiling Topic 3: Food Safety and labelling Topic 4: Food formulation for consumers Topic 1: CarbohydrateTopic 2: Fat Topic 1: Formulation and reformulation for nutrition consumer markets Topic 2: Nutrition consumer markets